wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

 2. Copy and paste the contents of
     <https://github.com/docker/docker/blob/master/contrib/mkimage-yum.sh>
-    into an empty file on your local RHEL system where the Docker image will be created.
+    into a new file, **mkimage-yum.sh**, file on your local RHEL system where the Docker image will be created.
 Place the script into **/usr/local/bin**.
 Ensure the new script file has the executable attribute set.